GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     }
     ```

 1. Add a new folder named `Util` in your project's root folder.
-At the new folder, add a new file named `TicketAPIClient.cs` which will call to the Ticket endpoint from the Bot.
-Update the default content with the following code (keep the namespace section) which creates a `HttpClient` and send a POST to the previously created endpoint and return the response from the endpoint.
+In the new folder, add a new file named `TicketAPIClient.cs` which will call the Ticket endpoint from the Bot.

+1. Update the default content with the following code (keep the namespace section) which creates a `HttpClient` and send a POST to the previously created endpoint and return the response from the endpoint.

     ```csharp
     using System;